sadlil/website/src/content/home/works.md

 <div>
 <div class="exp-work-desc">
 Grab is more than just the leading ride-hailing and mobile payments app in Southeast Asia.
-We use data and technology to improve everything from transportation to payments and logistics across a region of more than 620 million people.
-Working with governments, drivers, passengers, and charities, we aim to unlock the true potential of the region by solving problems that hinder progress.<br><br>
+Grab use data and technology to improve everything from transportation to payments and logistics across a region of more than 620 million people.
+Working with governments, drivers, passengers, and charities, Grab aim to unlock the true potential of the region by solving problems that hinder progress.<br>
-Grab began as a taxi-hailing app in 2012, but has extended its product platform to include private car services (GrabCar & GrabShare), motorcycle taxis (GrabBike), social carpooling (GrabHitch) and last mile delivery (GrabExpress).
-We are focused on pioneering new commuting alternatives for drivers and passengers with an emphasis on speed, safety, and reliability.
-Currently we offer services in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam; however, we also have R&D offices in Bangalore, Beijing, & Seattle.</div>
+Grab began as a taxi-hailing app in 2012, but has extended its product platform to include private car services (GrabCar & GrabShare), motorcycle taxis (GrabBike), social carpooling (GrabHitch) and last mile delivery (GrabExpress).</div>
 <div class=exp-work-worked>
  - Designed, Architect and Build several micro services to divide and scale workloads <br>
  - Worked as an team **SRE** to supports team's scalable cloud infrastructure <br>